BryanZhang938/recipe-complexity-insights/README.md

   frameborder="0"
 ></iframe>

-For this test, we have a test statistic of approximately 51.4693 as indicated by the red vertical bar on the graph above.
-This yields the p-value of approximately 0.126, so we are unable to reject the Null Hypothesis and thus unable to conclude that the missingness of ratings depends on the minutes needed to make the recipe.
+For this test, the observed test statistic is approximately **51.4693** (as indicated by the red vertical bar).
+The corresponding p-value is approximately **0.126**.
+Since this p-value is greater than 0.05, we fail to reject the null hypothesis.
+Therefore, we conclude that there is insufficient evidence to claim that the missingness of ratings depends on the minutes required to prepare the recipe.

+---

+## Hypothesis Testing

+As mentioned earlier, we are interested in whether there is a significant difference in ratings between high- and low-complexity recipes.
+To investigate this, we conducted a one-sided permutation test.
+This approach allows us to determine whether recipes with high complexity have significantly lower ratings than recipes with low complexity.
+The significance level is set at 0.05.
+Our hypotheses are as follows:

+- **Null Hypothesis:** There is no difference in average ratings between high-complexity and low-complexity recipes.
+- **Alternate Hypothesis:** Recipes with high complexity have lower average ratings than those with low complexity.

+**Test Statistic:**  The difference in the mean ratings between recipes with high complexity and those with low complexity.

+**Significance Level:** 0.05

+<iframe
+  src="assets/permtest.html"
+  width="800"
+  height="600"
+  frameborder="0"
+></iframe>

+For this test, the observed test statistic is approximately **-0.007** (as indicated by the red vertical bar).
+The corresponding p-value is **0.017**.
+Since the p-value is less than 0.05, we reject the null hypothesis.
+Therefore, we conclude that recipes with high complexity have lower average ratings than those with low complexity.

+---